maxjn/taypo/note.md

 - ADD privacy policy template

-- 2 Accordions got dynamic using acf ✓
+- 'BOx Count' in "counter.php" got fixed to show more or less than 3 count boxes

-- 'BOx Count' in "counter.php" needs to be fixed to show more or less than 3 count boxes
+- Page got dynamic using acf